Reducing Overconfidence Predictions for Autonomous Driving Perception: Evaluation and Results

 Another way of analyzing the results of reducing overconfidence predictions is through reliability diagrams, as shown in the figures \ref{KITTI_RelDiag} and \ref{LL5_RelDiag}, considering uncalibrated, \textit{ML} and \textit{MAP} data.
 Furthermore, as a way of validating our methodology, we compared our results achieved with the temperature scaling calibration technique.
-Note that the results presented through the reliability diagrams are showed through the MCE and ECE metrics.
+Note that the results presented through the reliability diagrams are shown through the MCE and ECE metrics.
 From these metrics we cannot say which is the best calibration technique, because for a given technique the lowest value for the MCE was obtained, while for another technique the lowest value for the ECE was obtained.
 However, we show that the proposed approach contributed to reduce the calibration errors \ie, to reduce the values of the MCE and ECE metrics when compared to the uncalibrated data, and consequently we provide a more reliable result, as well as the contribution to reduce the overconfidence predictions.

-Further experiments have been carried out as a complementary analysis concerning the network's overconfidence behaviour, on a so-called ``unseen'' test set, by means of the network's average scores $Ave.Scores_{unseen}$.
-Note that for ML and MAP functions, the results are smaller than the \textit{SM} layer as can be seen in Table \ref{result}.
-This indicates that the probabilistic inference are significantly better balanced \ie, enabling more reliable decision-making, when ``new'' objects of ``non-trained'' classes are presented to the CNNs, as illustrated by Fig. \ref{fig:Unseen} \ie, the distribution for the unseen dataset.
-We can see that the aforementioned graphs show less extreme results than those provided by the SoftMax layer.
+Further experiments have been carried out as a complementary analysis concerning the network's overconfidence behaviour, on a so-called `unseen' test set, by means of the network's average score $Ave.Scores_{unseen}$.
+Note that for \textit{ML} and \textit{MAP} layers, the results are smaller than the \textit{SM} layer as can be seen in Table \ref{result}.
+This indicates that the probabilistic inferences are significantly better balanced \ie, enabling more reliable decision-making, when `new' objects of `non-trained' classes are presented to the CNNs, as illustrated by Fig. \ref{fig:Unseen} \ie, the distribution for the unseen dataset.
+We can see that the aforementioned graphs show less extreme results than those provided by the \textit{SM} layer.